-These are absolutely the best baked BBQ chicken thighs I’ve ever made or tried anywhere.
+These are absolutely the best baked BBQ chicken thighs I've ever made or tried anywhere.
 They are fall-off-the-bone tender and juicy inside, covered by a layer of crispy skin, which in turn is covered by deliciously caramelized, in some spots even slightly charred, BBQ sauce.
-It’s hard to believe that they are not grilled.
-Only lack of smoky flavor is what really gives away the fact that these chicken thighs are baked.
+It's hard to believe that they are not grilled.
+Only lack of smoky flavor is what really gives away the fact that these chicken thighs are baked, not smoked.
 Needless to say, when I make these tasty morsels they just disappear in the blink of an eye.
 People forget about side dishes, salads, bread and just munch on these chicken thighs, until they are gone.
-You can’t blame them.
+You can't blame them.

 How to make the best baked BBQ chicken thighs?